Windows OS Hub

 If you don’t have privileged permissions in Exchange, you can export the organization’s global address list from the user’s computer using programs from MS Office/Office 365.

 You cannot export the contents of the Global Address List directly from Outlook.
 The only workaround for exporting GAL content to a file is to add all recipients from the organization’s address book to the personal Contacts list (Address Book –> Global Address List -> CTRL+A -> Add to contacts).
-Then you can export Outlook contacts to CSV via Import-Export feature (File -> Open & Export -> Import/Export).
+Then you can export Outlook contacts to CSV via the Import-Export feature (File -> Open & Export -> Import/Export).
 You will have to copy the original contacts to an Outlook temporary contact folder.
 As you can see, this method is not very convenient.

 adding global address list to personal contacts in outlook